-Azerbaijani yarpaq dolması (grape-leaf dolma) was inscribed by UNESCO as Intangible Cultural Heritage in 2017 — a recognition shared with Turkey, Armenia, and other countries that contest origins.
+Azerbaijan's grape-leaf dolma (yarpaq dolması, literally "leaf dolma") belongs to a dolma-making and -sharing tradition that UNESCO inscribed as Intangible Cultural Heritage in 2017 — as a single-country Azerbaijani element ("Dolma making and sharing tradition, a marker of cultural identity"), not a shared inscription.
+The name comes from the Turkic word doldurma, "stuffed."
 The Azerbaijani version distinguishes itself with a meat-heavy filling (vs more rice in Armenian tolma), more allspice, and the signature pomegranate-and-yogurt finish.
 Every Baku grandmother has her dolma technique passed down through generations; the rolling tightness is a test of cooking skill.
 The dish is the centerpiece of every spring picnic, summer family gathering, and autumn harvest.
 The vine-leaf-and-lamb pairing is one of the great Caucasian flavor combinations.

 Pick up a warm Azerbaijani dolma — slick green grape-leaf cylinder, slightly larger and meatier than Armenian tolma.
 Bite: the leaf is tender, the lamb-and-rice filling is fragrant with dill, mint, basil, allspice, pomegranate molasses sour-sweet.
 Dip in garlic-yogurt sauce — the cool tangy creaminess balances the rich filling.
 Pop a pomegranate seed for an aromatic burst.
 The dish that earned Azerbaijani UNESCO Intangible Cultural Heritage status is best understood by eating slowly, savoring every layer of flavor.